imehlhaff/PolarCAP/README.md

 To cite ```PolarCAP``` in publications and working papers, please use:

 Mehlhaff, Isaac D. *Mass Polarization across Time and Space*.
-New York: Cambridge University Press (forthcoming).
+New York: Cambridge University Press (2025).

 For BibTeX users: